 Human clinical trials have shown that it is safe to take up to 8 g/day, which is about 8000 mg.
 Most supplements only contain around 500-800 mg, so at the recommended dosage they will generally be safe to take.

 However, before taking any kind of supplements, you should always seek medical advice and discuss supplementation with your doctor.

 Using Turmeric Every Day

-Turmeric can be bought as a dry spice and can be used for cooking and drinking too.
-The bioavailability isn't as good as supplements, but it does still provide benefits.
+Turmeric can be bought as a dry spice, or as a turmeric root in the fresh food section, and both can be used for cooking and drinking, too.
+The bioavailability isn't as good as supplements, but it does still provide cumulative benefits.

-Add the turmeric powder to curry mixtures, soups, casseroles, cakes, scones, stir frys, and much more.
-It doesn't have a really over powering flavor so you can just add a bit to loads of things.
+Add the turmeric powder to curry mixtures, soups, casseroles, cakes, scones, stir fry's, and much more.
+Turmeric doesn't have a really over powering flavor so you can just add a bit to loads of things – even your breakfast cereal!

-And try this easy turmeric tea recipe that I've found to work very well.
+And try the following easy turmeric tea recipe that I've found to work very well.

-One of the clients I’ve been working with recently instantly noticed that her lower leg inflammation and swelling decreased when she started drinking this tea.
+One of the clients I was working with in the past, instantly noticed that her lower leg inflammation and swelling decreased when she started drinking this tea.

-If you don’t drink green tea or caffeine, try it in chamomile or even a lemon tea and it will be great too.
+If you don’t drink green tea or caffeine, try blending it in chamomile or even a lemon tea and it will be great, too.